Painting memories, dreams, impressions...

 And through stories we turn it into poetry, we use metaphors, we create an Other from which to observe our own selves.
 And this is what The Last Unicorn does (its protagonist an immortal creature, a unicorn): from the idea of immortality, we try to understand or cope with mortality.
 Now, The Last Unicorn movie is a story told through image and sound, like movies do, and as much as I would like to further explore the genius of how it goes about presenting its narrative, that would take a much longer post, or a whole series, to do it properly.
 So I'm just writing loosely about its themes here.

 The middle, the unicorn travels through man's road.
 The scenery becomes more realistic, with an earthier palette.
+For me the more interesting bits of the movie take place in this realm. |

 The way I see it, the essence of mortality, of existence, is Change.
 Even something as eternal as the Sun is changing, slowly, constantly, and it too will disappear, along with our entire solar system; and so it happens throughout the universe.
 Nothing truly lasts forever (I could speak of Time, but what is time if not a continuum of small variations, that through accumulation become noticeable to us?
 The essence of time is also change).
 And with change comes Loss, change and loss are two major themes in the movie.
 Something changes and it's not how it was before, things are gained but also lost, it's how the world is, in order to find something, you have to lose something else.
 Existence is full of these opposing forces, constantly balancing themselves off one another, and if we don't appreciate this need for balance, if we can't accept change, and can't learn to let go of whatever is being lost, well, the movie addresses this in its own poetic and disturbing way.
 Unable to let go, growth is stunted, we become reduced to a selfish, miserable obsession, and eventually get swallowed up by the relentless motion of change just the same.